 This ultralight shaped tarp takes the challenge out of pitching a tarp – its easy to put up and offers excellent coverage compared to a regular flat tarp.
-If you are put off the complexity of pitching a flat tarp and just want something lightweight to keep the rain off your bivvy bag then this is ideal.
+If you are put off the complexity of pitching a flat tarp and want something lightweight to keep the rain off your sleeping bag or bivvy bag then this is ideal.
 It can be used with the sides touching the ground or raised up in warmer weather.
 It probably isn’t the sort of thing you would want to take to a campsite, (as everyone could look in and see you), but its low profile makes it perfect for wild or stealth camping.

 It weighs just 377g (including guy lines, pegs and the stuff sack, but NOT including the poles).